spyx/spyx.github.io/_posts/2020-3-1-vulnhub_me_and_my_girlfriend.md

 ![](/images/vuln_me_girlfriend/flag_2.png)

 That's it all, right?
 Well i was happy i pwned this machine but them i asked my self.
-Can I used this priviledge escalation misconfiguration to get proper root shell?
-Challange accepted.
+Can I used this privilege escalation misconfiguration to get proper root shell?
+Challenge accepted.
 I know you can use nc and -e to bind bash to you but version nc on that machine was did not have -e.
 After asking my search engine for help.
 I was able to find article where this exact nc version can be use to get access to shell.
 I changed my shell to this one.

 ```php
 <?php